stevenrakhmanchik/Plywood/README.md

 I am currently looking for people to collaborate with on:

-- Creating syntax highlighting and grammar rules via Tree-sitter for code editors to recognize Plywood (High Priority)
+- Creating syntax highlighting and grammar rules via Tree-sitter for code editors to recognize Plywood <bold>(High Priority)</bold>
 - Writing documentation and wiki
 - Implementing more syntax features
 - Developing libraries and a package system